oddbird/true/CONTRIBUTING.md

 ## Pull Requests

-We use the `master` branch for production-ready code, and side-branches for everything in-progress or up-for-debate.
+We use the `main` branch for production-ready code, and side-branches for everything in-progress or up-for-debate.